WyekS/arma3-server-wt-py/README.md

     2: Steam user
     3: Steam pass
   - This script are fully compatibility with several instances of Arma game / users linux
+  - If a mod download fails it will retry to download (typical error in steamcmd when mods are heavy)
   > But you will have to configure and modify some things commented in the scripts
   - Enjoy!